bbauska/meta-react-basics/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ section: 33 of week 1 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>33.
 Module Summary -- React Components &amp; where they live</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Well done.
-You've reached the end of module one on react components.
+<p>Well done.
+You've reached the end of module one (1), section 32 on React components.</p>

-Module one gave you an overview of the basic structure and use of react.js.
-The purpose was to enable you to produce single page applications with react.
+<p>Module one, section 32 gave you an overview of the basic structure and use of
+react.js.
+The purpose was to enable you to produce single page applications with react.</p>

-Let's take a tour of the lessons to determine how it did just that.
+<p>Let's take a tour of the lessons to determine how it did just that.</p>

-First, you learned about how reactors used in the real-world from meta software engineer Katie.
+<p>First, you learned about how reactors used in the real-world from meta
+software engineer Katie.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ w1-s33-a. html, css and js (122) ~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->